-Clarified from 100% Tasmanian grass fed butter, this beautiful Ghee is slightly caramel in flavour, delicate and amazing to cook with.
+Clarified from Australian grass-fed butter, this beautiful ghee is slightly caramel in flavour, delicate and amazing to cook with.

 A traditional base for curries, Ghee is also a great flavour enhancer for any sauteeing or frying where oil or butter are used.
-Eggs fried in Ghee is an absolute must try.
+Eggs fried in Ghee is an absolute delight!

 Interesting Facts About Ghee